 Pre-clinical and clerkship subjects make up the standard 4-year medical degree.
 As you can see the course load is both heavy and extensive.
 It also helps to explain the high cost involved in training doctors (when you factor in department staff costs, technical instruction, etc).

 5 and 6-Year Medicine Programs

-What isn’t mentioned on this list are some of the extra subject covered by longer medical degrees; those that are 5 or 6 years in length.
+What hasn’t been mentioned on this list are some of the extra subjects covered by longer medical degrees; those that are 5 or 6 years in length.

 Typically these courses have some element of foundational teaching; the types of subjects you’d expect to see as prerequisites for U.S. medical degrees.

 Common subjects on these courses that precede preclinical ones include:

 While 6-year courses, like some of those in Eastern European med schools, have an “internship year” at the end.
 This is an extra unpaid year of study that repeats certain rotations with an intention to focus on more procedural-based techniques.

 Some medical programs ask that students get a set number of “credits” to graduate.
 This involves taking extra classes on top of the core curriculum.

 These are very school-dependent and in no-way typical.
 To give you an idea of what could be included though, here’s a list offered by my med school (Medical University Varna):

 Despite the many different ways of teaching medicine, the subjects that help make it up are fairly standard across the board.
 Hopefully the list above helps explain the kind of educational training doctors get.